omniosorg/omniosorg.github.io/_docs/about/contact.md

 # Newsletter

-I you would just like to stay up to date, consider subscribing to our [Newsletter](http://eepurl.com/dL1z7k).
+If you would just like to stay up to date regarding all things OmniOS, consider subscribing to our [Newsletter](http://eepurl.com/dL1z7k).

 # Security